Middle East Film Festival

 Salaam has delighted audiences for years with its expansive repertoire of Middle Eastern and North African music.
 Salaam is true to the traditions, informing the uninitiated, and evoking nostalgia in listeners who are familiar with the art form.
 What sets Salaam apart is the versatility of its musicians, whose deep knowledge of Eastern and Western styles gives them the flexibility to move effortlessly between genres.
 The sound, while rooted in maqam (the modal system used throughout the Middle East), infuses tasteful forays into jazz, rock, blues, classical and avant garde.
 Salaam, whose name means "peace" in Arabic, is a musical ambassador for peaceful coexistence.

 Sponsored by: Middle East Studies, Arab Culture Club, Frederik Meijer Honors College, Padnos International Center, Modern Languages and Literatures

-For more information or special accomodations: Contact Area Studies at 331-8110 or email@example.com.
+For more information or special accommodations: Contact Area Studies at 331-8110 or firstname.lastname@example.org.